Chanhassen now open · See locations

 Where can I buy cannabis edibles in Minnesota?

-Waabigwan Mashkiki edibles (Souree real-fruit gummies) are available across four open Minnesota dispensaries: Mahnomen, Moorhead, Saint Cloud, East Grand Forks.
-Chanhassen opens 2026.
+Waabigwan Mashkiki edibles (Souree real-fruit gummies) are available across five open Minnesota dispensaries: Mahnomen, Moorhead, Saint Cloud, East Grand Forks, and Chanhassen.
 Other licensed MN OCM retailers also carry various edible brands across the state.

 02